• Flickr

 Fear is more than a feeling that we all know.
 Starting with the primeval fear, the concern about physical and mental health and economic survival, fear accompanies us throughout our lives, ending with fear of death.
 We can be frightened of something specific, but fear is diffuse, difficult to understand, and even more threatening because […] | more

 G*d.
-Reflections between heaven and earth
+Reflections between Heaven and Earth

 Wednesday, April 2nd - Sunday, October 5th | Museum Dorotheergasse, Dorotheergasse 11, A-1010 Wien

 G*d: for some He is the origin of all being, for others a grand illusion.
 God brings people together and also divides them.
 But who or what is God anyway?
 The exhibition G*d.
-Reflections between heaven and earth approaches the phenomenon in seven questions that often have more than just a religious answer.
+Reflections between Heaven and Earth approaches the phenomenon in seven questions that often have more than just a religious answer.
 Starting from […] | more

-Where Have All the Flowers Gone… 80 Years After the War: Photographs by Roger Cremers
+Where Have All the Flowers Gone…

 Thursday, May 8th - Sunday, January 18th | Museum Judenplatz, Judenplatz 8, A-1010 Vienna